 I completed the fourth and final module of the Art & Business of Surface Pattern Design course in the summer of 2015.

-I combine my art and design work with my 'day job' working from home on contract transcription work.
+I combine my art and design work with my part-time 'day job' working from home on contract transcription work.
 Busy times fitting it all in!

 I’ve done a lot of learning in the last couple of years.
 Nevermind all the technical skills, one the most important things I’ve learned is that art is a path I need to follow.
 Just as art is my way of seeing and understanding the world, it’s also my way of communicating my understanding to the world.